 [END EXHIBIT]

-There is a natural tradeoff between sensitivity and specificity.
+There is a natural trade-off between sensitivity and specificity.
 A cutoff can be chosen to increase sensitivity but decrease specificity.
 Different cutoff points produce different levels of sensitivity and specificity.
 One can predict that all patients will die, in which case we would have a sensitive index, but not a very specific one.
 Similarly, one can predict that all patients will live, in which case we have a specific prediction but not a sensitive one.
 To illustrate this point, consider the data in exhibit 5.3.
 In it, we report the number of cases that fall in different ranges of probability of death, as well as whether the patient lived or died.
-For example, three patients who fell into the probability range from 0 to .2 actually died; 33 patients who fell in this range lived.
+For example, three patients who fell into the probability range from 0 to 0.2 actually died; 33 patients who fell in this range lived.

 [INSERT EXHIBIT]